sebatey/cis298assignment4/README.md

 In addition to adding the Implicit Intents to select a contact and send an email, the app must now load it's data from a remote web service vs. loading it from the CSV file.

 The exact same data can be pulled by making a HTTP request to the following URL.
-If you would like to see what gets returned, you can can simply type the following URL into a web brower and see what gets returned.
+If you would like to see what gets returned, you can simply type the following URL into a web browser and see what gets returned.

 http://barnesbrothers.homeserver.com/beverageapi